The Wide Variety of Uses For Computer Forensics

 - Damage Remediation — Computer forensics can also be used to discover the extent and severity of a data breach or network attack.
 In North Carolina’s Mecklenburg County, for example, forensic investigations discovered that 48 of 500 servers had been infected by malware, but also determined that hackers weren’t able to access citizens’ personal information.

-- Data Discovery — Forensics can also be used to help law enforcement discover critical data on seized devices, which is then used in litigation.
+- Data Discovery — Forensics can also be used to help law enforcement discover critical data on seized devices (like cellphones), which is then used in litigation.
 The right tools enable trained police officers and civilians to uncover files that criminals thought were deleted or even encrypted on their devices.

 Private Cyber Problems